Reservations

 The following engraving is the oldest depiction of Weirs Beach that you will find anywhere on this website.
 It was printed in the July 30th, 1859 issue of Ballou’s Pictorial.
 The engraving depicts the Lady of the Lake leaving Weirs Beach.
 Clearly shown in the engraving are the original train station and a ramp leading down to the Lake.
 The ramp was a big improvement.
 According to Wilcomb, the first steamer wharf was “…a very primitive affair.
 Instead of the present incline for passengers, between the railroad and the boat landing, there were stairs against the side of the embankment, and ‘tackle’ to raise and lower the freight.”
 No other buildings appear in the engraving.
 Development of Weirs Beach not yet begun.

-This is a very rare, circa 1870 photograph of the original Weirs Beach train station.
+This is a very rare, circa 1870 photograph of the original Weirs Beach train station and an outbuilding sunken several feet below the tracks.
 It was part of a stereoview (#351) by the Kilburn Brothers.
 Circa 1870, Lakeside Avenue was a meadow!
 The street was probably cleared of brush shortly after, circa 1871.
 On January 5, 1883, the Laconia Democrat newspaper reported, “At the Weirs, the new road from the railroad bridge to Doe’s brickyard is under good headway.”
 The road was initially called Railroad Avenue, and it was completed by the end of May, 1883.
 Another decade later, in July, 1894, the Laconia Democrat reported that “….workmen were making a big improvement to Railroad Square”, the block at the center of the Weirs.
 “A large amount of grade has been hauled in and the roadway is now about level with the railroad tracks, instead of from two to three feet below.”
 It is probable the street was renamed Lakeside Avenue shortly after the 1894 improvement.
 A February, 1899 Laconia Democrat article noted that the Laconia Street Railway planned to extend its tracks “… over said Lakeside Avenue to its terminus at a point near the brickyards.”

-Kilburn stereoview #350 is the oldest photograph of Weirs Beach in existence.
-The “station” is just a one-story shack with no chimney, unlike the 1 1/2 – story house with chimney in Kilburn #351 and all the other photos on this page.
-Thus, the original “station” was actually two different buildings.
 A historical account by Theo S. Jewett states that the Weirs station and the attached wharf burned on March 11, 1871.
-If the account is accurate, the shack was replaced by the house in 1871, until a much grander replacement occurred in 1880, when the Second Weirs Beach Train Station was built.
+If the account is accurate, the shack may have been a temporary replacement for the station, which was then rebuilt exactly as it was before, until a much grander replacement occurred in 1880, when the Second Weirs Beach Train Station was built.

 Below, a drawing from a viewbook of the White Mountains published by the Wittemann Bros., 184 William St, New York, shows the Lady of the Lake steaming away from the original train station and wharf.
 The viewbook was copyrighted in 1877 by “Lindsey & French, Fabyan House, White Mountains, NH”, with “Photo-Lith” by Louise Glaser.